DarynHolmes/learning-sessions/DECISION_LOG.md

 ## Why TanStack Query?

-TanStack Query (Vue Query) was used as it is an excellent tool for asynchronous state management.
+TanStack Query (Vue Query) is an excellent tool for asynchronous state management.
 It has a nice API for obtaining errors, loading state and the data.
-It also caches data, which is why the app is fast when repeating a search term.
+It caches data, which is why the app is fast when repeating a search term.

-## Why Tailwind

-This is a great tool for rapid prototyping.
-It can be used for larger projects when components are used.
-Tailwind can become difficult to maintain so it certainly has its tradeoffs.